ben-biddington/Signal-Desktop-Development-Guide/how/how-contacts-are-loaded.md

 Contacts are stored as conversations which means they **are** stored in the database.

+## "Syncing contacts and groups"

+This is the message you see when you first link `Signal-Desktop`.

 ## Contact sync

 Contacts are loaded when handled `ContactSyncEvent` invokes `doContactSync` (`ts/services/contactSync.ts`).